-All pre-proposals submitted to NYSG in response to the Core Research Call for 2011 will be screened by NYSG's program management team, extension specialists, and Program Advisory Council, as well as by a Pre-proposal Science Panel of academic researchers.
+All pre-proposals submitted to NYSG in response to the Biennial Research Call for 2012-2013 will be screened by NYSG's program management team, extension specialists, Program Advisory Council, and Science Panel of academic researchers.
 The following criteria will be evaluated:

-- Explanation of relationship to Section II Priorities and the significance of the specific problem, need, or opportunity the proposal will address (0 to +5) - Expected products and anticipated impact(s) from the results (0 to +5) - Likelihood that the approach will be successful (0 to +2) - Information missing from any of the sections, 1 through 8 (0 to -1, per section) - Other programmatic considerations
+- Explanation of relationship to Section II Priorities and the significance of the specific problem, need, or opportunity the proposal will address (0 to +5) - Expected products and anticipated impact(s) from the results (0 to +5) - Likelihood that the approach will be successful (0 to +2) - Information missing from any of the sections, 1 through 9 (0 to -1, per section) - Other programmatic considerations

 Only authors of the most highly-rated pre-proposals will be invited to submit full proposals.
 In this cycle, NYSG will invite about twice as many as it expects to be able to fund.
-The number of research projects will be less than usual this year, only about 5-7, because their budgets will be covered entirely by the 2011 allocation.
-NYSG will be returning to its regular Biennial Call cycle for 2012-2013.
 During full proposal development, investigators will be expected to facilitate coordination with, or input from, industry, agency, or private groups as appropriate.
 NYSG staff will attempt to be of assistance in this process.